 Natural Hazard Risk

+The Philippines is at high risk from cyclones, earthquakes, floods, landslides, tsunamis, volcanic eruptions, and wildfires.
 Since 1990, the Philippines has been affected by 565 natural disaster events that have claimed the lives of nearly 70,000 Filipinos and caused an estimated $23 billion in damages.
 At least 60 percent of the country’s total land area is exposed to multiple hazards, and 74 percent of the population is vulnerable to their impact.

 An average of 20 typhoons make landfall in the Philippines every year, and typhoons making landfall over the last decade have become stronger and more devastating.
 In 2013, Typhoon Yolanda, the strongest storm ever recorded at landfall, caused over 6,000 reported fatalities and damaged 1.1 million homes in nine regions.
 The country is also frequently affected by earthquakes and volcanic eruptions.
+The Philippines has about 22 active volcanoes.
+In January 2018, Mount Mayon erupted, causing more than 56,000 people to evacuate the surrounding areas and damaging agriculture.

 Climate change is exacerbating the impact of weather-related events in the Philippines.
 The country is witnessing longer episodes of drought and El Niño, which disrupts the volume of agricultural production and hurts GDP.
 Unregulated urban expansion has also aggravated flooding risk and is expected to continue in the future.